mtlynch/spaceduck/_posts/2018-02-18-new-sia-library.md

 Sia hasn't made any official announcement about their library yet.
 I don't know whether the published version is an unsupported alpha release or the official Sia library that they'll commit to supporting for years into the future.
 Obviously, I hope it's the former.

 I'd love to see the Sia team iterate on this library based on feedback from third-party developers.
 No matter how good you are at designing an API, you can't do it well without talking to the people who are actually using it.

+**Update**: Sia developer Luke Champine confirms that this API is [not yet finalized](https://twitter.com/lukechampine/status/965352044788895744).

 ## How about an app contest?